 - How you will use your childminding space, what toys and activities you can offer and what is available in the local community, e.g play or activity groups, parks, library, walks, etc.

 - Whether you intend to drop off / collect children from local schools or nurseries and how you will do this safely.

 - What methods you intend to use to communicate with parents and involve them with their child’s progress and the overall running of your setting.

 Most importantly RELAX… Remember that your inspector is there to help you and will be happy to answer any questions you have.

 Well Done!
 You have completed the registration process and are now a fully registered childminder!
 Before you can begin to fill your spaces, you must make sure you have certain things in place as a requirement of your registration and to protect you and the children and families you will provide care for, e.g. public liability insurance, driving insurance for childminding purposes, Information Commissioner’s Office (ICO) registration, etc. You may also need to source or purchase certain pieces of equipment.

-Our Post Registration Check-lists will ensure you have all of the necessaries covered:
+Our FREE Childminder Post Registration Checklist will ensure you have all of the necessaries covered.

 Step 7 – Market your business

 AMAZING!
 You are fully registered and have everything you need in place.
 All you need now is some children to mind!
 Think of all of the methods you can use to spread the word that you are open for business.